sngraha/PANIGRAHAM/README.md

-PANIGRAHAM: Practical Non-blocking Graph Algorithms
-NOTE: Information and code of this library are hidden due to double blind review:(
+PANIGRAHAM: Practical Non-blocking Graph Algorithms.
+Information and code of this library hidden due to double-blind.